-You can learn even more about our church over on the About FPC page.
+You can learn even more about our church over on the About Us page.

 What people wear to Sunday services varies, but we are generally pretty casual.
 A few dress up, some come in jeans.

 Coffee Hour follows each of our services in Fellowship Hall where you can meet and chat with some of our members and friends.
-There you will find the newcomers table, where you can learn more about our faith and congregation with Joleen or a member of the Membership Committee.
+There you will find the Newcomers Table, where you can learn more about our faith and congregation with Joleen or a member of the Membership Committee.

-In addition to our Sunday services, we hold monthly evening Vesper services, usually once every other month on at Thursday at 6:45 PM.
+In addition to our Sunday services, we often hold evening Vesper services, usually once every other month on at Thursday at 6:45 PM.
 These are quieter, theme-based services designed to be a nice, quiet ending to a busy day.

 Exploring the First Parish Church of Stow and Acton (FPC)

 If you are you interested in learning more about our church, or you have questions about Unitarian Universalism, we can provide the answers in our Newcomers Coffee Hour.
-These are held in the Parlor, usually one Sunday per month following the church service.
-This is a wonderful opportunity to meet our Interim Minister, Tracey Robinson-Harris, and to ask her any questions you might have about our religion or FPC.
-Extended child care will be offered during this time.
+These are held in the Parlor (behind the Sanctuary), usually one Sunday per month following the church service.
+This is a wonderful opportunity to meet our Minister, Dr. Cynthia Landrum, and to ask her any questions you might have about our religion or FPC.
+Extended child care will be available during this time.